cybozu/yrmcds/docs/counter.md

 Overview
 --------

-Counter extension provides distributed counters for the resource management.
-Values of counters represent the consumption of some resouces.
-Multiple clients can acquire/release the resources atomically.
+Counter extension provides distributed counters for resource management.
+Values of counters represent how much a resource is consumed.
+Multiple clients can acquire/release the resources simultaneously.

 Each counter has a non-empty name.
 The maximum name is up to 65535 bytes.
-The number of resources available for a counter is represented as a 4 byte unsigned integer; this means a counter can have up to 4294967295 resources.
+The number of resources available for a counter is represented as a 4 byte unsigned integer; this means a counter can manage up to 4294967295 resources.

 - The counter extension is disabled by default.
-It can be enabled by a configuration file.
-- TCP port used for the counter protocol is different from that of the memcache protocol.
+- TCP port used for the counter protocol need to be different from that of the memcache protocol.
 - The namespace of counter objects is different from that of the memcache objects.
-- When a connection is closed, all counter objects acquired by the connection are released automatically.
+- When a connection is closed, all resources acquired through the connection are released automatically.
 - A counter is created dynamically at the first time the counter is acquired.
-- Counters will be deleted by the GC thread if all resources managed by them are released.
 - Counters are not replicated.